xinbocc/File-Sharing-Platform/README.md

-# Secure P2P File Sharing Platform
+# Local File Sharing Platform
-A web-base application that allows users to share files with no cloud storage.
+A web-base application that allows a local computer to share files without any cloud storage.

 ## How To Use:
 1. Clone the repository in you computer.